-Funkwhale can import music files that are located on the server assuming
+Funkwhale can import music files saved on the server

 Funkwhale supports two different import modes:

 copy(default): files are copied into Funkwhale’s internal storage.
 This means importing a 1GB library will result in the same amount of space being used by Funkwhale.

 --in-placeflag): files are referenced in Funkwhale’s DB but not copied or touched in anyway.
 This is useful if you have a huge library, or one that is updated by an external tool such as Beets.

 export LIBRARY_ID="<your_libary_id>" python api/manage.py import_files $LIBRARY_ID "/srv/funkwhale/data/music/" --recursive --noinput